 SDK Reference

-Every modality, every method, every language.
+A reference for every modality, every method, and every language.